Macrometacorp/docs/docs/cep/windows/tumbling-window-example.md

 ## Processing

-1. To define the subset of events to be considered based on the number of events, add the `from` clause with a `lengthBatch` window as follows.

-    ```sql
-    from ProductionStream window lengthBatch(10)
-    ```
+`INSERT INTO` defines where the processed results are sent, which in this case, is `DetectedMaximumProductionStream`.

+The maximum is derived by applying the `max()` function is applied to the `amount` attribute to derive the maximum value of the `ProductionStream` input stream.

+To specify that the processing done as defined via the `SELECT` statement applies to a tumbling length window, the `FROM` clause includes the tumbling (batch) window.

-    `window lengthBatch` indicates that the window added is a length window that considers events in batches when determining subsets.
+`WINDOW TUMBLING_LENGTH` indicates that the window added is a length window that considers events in batches when determining subsets.
 The number of events in each batch is `10`.
-For details about other window types supported, see [Functions - Unique](../query-guide/functions/unique/deduplicate.md).

-2. To derive the values for the `DetectedMaximumProductionStream` output stream, add the `select` statement as follows.

-    ```sql
-    select name, max(amount) as maximumValue
-    ```

-    Here, the `max()` function is applied to the `amount` attribute to derive the maximum value.

-3. To group by the product name, add the `group by` clause as follows.

-    ```sql
-    group by name
-    ```

-4. To insert the maximum production detected into the `DetectedMaximumProductionStream` output stream, add the `insert into` clause as follows.
-    ```sql
-    insert into DetectedMaximumProductionStream
-    ```

-The completed stream worker is as follows.
+The `GROUP BY` clause groups results by the product name.